7 Questions the SGU Med School Admissions Team Hears Most Often

-1. Will I be able to practice medicine in the US?
+1. Will I be able to obtain a residency in the US?

 2. How prepared are SGU students for the USMLE Step 1?

-“SGU exams are based off the USMLE Step 1, so they have that preparation from day one to get ready,” Cascio says.
+“SGU exams are based off the USMLE Step 1, so they have that preparation from day one to get ready,” says Angela Cascio, a director of admissions at SGU.
 “The actual exam won’t feel like something new to them.”

-4. Where do students complete clinical rotations and how do they secure those placements?
+3. Where do students complete clinical rotations, and how do they secure those placements?

 “Occasionally, we hear from students who want to use clinical rotations as an opportunity to travel, because there are options all over the US,” Kleinman explains.
 “And they have opportunities to go to Canada and the UK.”

-6. Can I speak to a graduate or student?
+5. Can I speak to a medical school graduate or student?

 “They’ve been there.
 They’ve lived it.
 They’ve breathed it,” Ballesteros says.
-“Sometimes, hearing about it from somebody who’s been through the program helps.”
+“Sometimes, hearing about it from somebody who’s been through the medical school program helps.”

-If visiting isn’t feasible, check out the virtual tour.
-Accepted students have even more options outside of visiting Grenada.
+Accepted students have even more options outside of seeing Grenada.
 They can attend social events and join specific Facebook groups.

-8. How can I pay for my education?
+7. How can I pay for my medical school education?